What Is a Database Administrator? Exploring This Data-Driven Career

 - Microsoft Excel®

 To work as a database administrator, you’ll need an interesting blend of technical database and programming skills, along with people skills.
-Oftentimes, DBAs will assist staff members with issues, so you need to be able to communicate their answers effectively.
-You'll often find yourself having to translate technical jargon into layman's terms.
+Oftentimes, DBAs will assist staff members with issues, so you need to be able to communicate your answers effectively.
+Similar to other technical jobs, you’ll often need to translate technical jargon into layman’s terms.

 What is the career outlook for database administrators?

 It’s a good time to be working in a data-related field, and that certainly rings true for database administrators when it comes to employment growth.
-DBA positions are projected to increase at the faster-than-average rate of 9 percent through 2028, according to the BLS.2 However, with the rapid increase of cloud computing firms that offer cloud databases as a service to businesses, positions in this corner of the market are expected to grow by 21 percent by 2028.2
+DBA positions are projected to increase at a rate of eight percent from2020 to 2030, according to the BLS.2

 How much do database administrators make?

-The projected above-average employment growth for DBAs also comes with above-average earning potential.
-The BLS reports the 2018 median annual salary for DBAs is $90,070.2 Of course, not everyone will fall smack-dab on the median—the highest earning 10 percent of DBAs brought in more than $138,320 and the lowest 10 percent earned $50,340.2
+The projected steady employment growth for DBAs also comes with above-average earning potential.
+The BLS reports the 2020 median annual salary for database administrators and architects at $98,860.2 Of course, not everyone will fall smack-dab on the median—the highest-earning 10 percent of database administrators and architects brought in more than $155,660 and the lowest 10 percent earned less than $54,070.2

 Additionally, earning potential can vary somewhat depending on the industry a DBA is employed in.
-The 2018 Median annual salaries for database administrators in the top industries are:2
+The 2020 median annual salaries for database administrators and architects in the top industries are:2

 How do you become a database administrator?

 As you might expect with a career that focuses so much on technical knowledge, you’re going to need a college degree to become a database administrator.
-The BLS lists that most DBAs have a Bachelor’s degree in a technology field such as Information Technology Management, Data Analytics or Computer Science.
-This means you could acquire the practical knowledge and hands-on training needed to succeed in as few as 18 months.3
+The BLS lists that most DBAs have a Bachelor’s degree in a technology field.
+Degree programs like Information Technology Management, Data Analytics or Computer Science can all provide a solid foundation to base a database administration career on.

 There are also a variety of certifications that DBAs can earn to boost their resume.
-Some of the most common are Oracle database certifications, and Microsoft SQL server certifications.
-Keep in mind a degree and certifications will certainly put you on your way toward working as a DBA, but some employers may prefer candidates with experience in a related lower-level IT role.
+Some of the most common are Oracle database certifications, and Microsoft Azure® database certifications.
+Keep in mind, a degree and certifications will certainly put you on your way toward working as a DBA, but employers may prefer candidates with experience in a related lower-level IT role.

 Think big picture

 There are a lot of different tech jobs out there.
-But if you don’t want just any tech job, if you want a career with a blend of hard skills and human interaction and a clear purpose to protect what may be the world’s most valuable resource—data—it’s certainly worth considering a career in database administration.
+But if you don’t want just any job in technology, rather a career with a blend of hard skills and human interaction and a clear purpose to protect what may be the world’s most valuable resource—data—it’s certainly worth considering a career in database administration.
 The projected growth, earning potential and current demand make it an exciting opportunity.

-All that’s standing between you and this budding career is the technical training and knowledge that comes with a formal education.
-Check out our Information Technology Management degree page to learn how we could help equip you to work in this growing field.
+One of the few things standing between you and this budding career is the technical training and knowledge that comes with a formal education.
+Check out the Data Analytics degree page to learn how this program can help prepare you for a variety of data-focused IT careers.

-Oracle and Java are registered trademarks of Oracle Corporation.
+Oracle is a registered trademark of Oracle Corporation.

 Python is a registered trademark of The Python Software Foundation.

-Microsoft Excel is a registered trademark of Microsoft Corporation.
+Microsoft Excel and Azure are registered trademarks of Microsoft Corporation.